 Meat Sauce, etc.

-- Heat olive oil in a large Dutch oven or pot over medium-low heat.
+- Heat olive oil in a large enameled cast-iron Dutch over medium-low heat.
 Add celery, carrot and onion.
 Stir and cook, stirring occasionally, for 10 minutes or until softened.

 - Turn heat to medium and add ground beef, pork and sausage.
-Add oregano, fennel, chili flakes and remaining ¾ teaspoon of salt and ¼ teaspoon of black pepper.
-Break up with a spoon or potato masher as it cooks so you have smaller bits.
-Cook 20 minutes, stirring occasionally.
+Add oregano, fennel, crushed red pepper flakes and remaining ¾ teaspoon of salt and remaining ¼ teaspoon of black pepper.
+Cook, breaking the beef, pork and sausage into small pieces and stirring occasionally, for 20 minutes.

-- Stir in tomato paste and cook 3 minutes.
-Stir in cans of tomatoes (rinse out cans with some water and get every last bit of goodness and pour into pot; I used ½ cup of water in total), basil and bay leaves.
-Bring to a simmer, reduce heat to a low simmer and cook, stirring occasionally, for 50 to 60 minutes or until sauce has reduced and flavour has intensified.
+- Stir in tomato paste and cook for 3 minutes.
+Stir in tomatoes, water, basil and bay leaves.
+Bring to a simmer (you want the sauce gently bubbling/simmering) and cook, stirring occasionally, for 50 to 60 minutes or until the sauce has reduced, it has a thick consistency and the flavour has intensified.
 Remove bay leaves and discard.

 - Stir in balsamic vinegar, if using.

-- Preheat oven to 375 degrees Fahrenheit.Note: If using fresh pasta, no need to cook.
-If using dried noodles, cook per package instructions and proceed with the recipe.
+- If using fresh pasta, no need to cook before assembly.
+If using dried pasta, cook according to package instructions, drain, and proceed with the recipe.

-- Place one layer of noodles on top of meat sauce to cover all of pan.
-Just cut to make fit.
+- Place one layer of lasagna noodles on top of meat sauce to cover all of pan (just cut the noodles to make fit as necessary).

-- Spread ⅓ of the meat sauce over noodles.
+- Spread ⅓ of the meat sauce over the lasagna noodles.

 - Dollop ⅓ of the cottage cheese over the meat sauce.
 I don't spread on, I just dollop roughly where a piece of lasagna would be cut.